 Upon application, the College will evaluate military records to determine if a student may be awarded elective credit for military service.
-The serviceperson must have spent at least four months in active service and have a discharge other than dishonorable.
+Servicemembers should submit documentation for evaluation of credit, have spent at least four months in active service and have a discharge other than dishonorable.
 These units will satisfy the Health/ Physical Education graduation requirement.

 College credit may be allowed for the completion of collegelevel courses in formal service schools in accordance with recommendations from the American Council on Education.
 Credit may also be allowed for college-level USAFI courses (but not for USAFI GED tests).
+Transcripts should be submitted to Admissions and Records.